-Mark S Smith, VP & CIO, American Water
+Mark S Smith,

 You have likely heard references to the “Internet of Things”.
 Simply put, the “Internet of Things” can be described as a series of devices connecting people, process, data, and things to one another via the internet.
 Additionally, because of automation, these interactions can happen without user intervention.
 Imagine integrating cloud computing, mobility, big data, and location awareness together to enable innovation; that’s the “Internet of Things”!!